torrinconrath/car-score-predictor/README.md

 - I had to abandon trying to extract the model style, accident and usage history, or owners, due to needing to scrape the individual listing which often didn't contain the needed information.

 - Lastly, the car value score algorithm doesn't perform ideally due to the limitations of not knowing maintence costs or mileage expectancies over models and other information voided from the listings or the user.
-The neural network also tends to play it safe on the scores, making a lot of cars hover around the same score giving it an overall worse accuracy than what I wanted given a 1 point tolerance.
+The neural network also tends to play it safe on the scores, making a lot of cars hover around the same score giving it an overall worse accuracy.

 If you have any questions or concerns email me: torrinconrath@gmail.com